 After World War II, the NAB White Cross work was involved in several North American ventures as well as in providing supplies for the developing medical clinics in Cameroon.
 The focus on supplying the needs of the medical work in Cameroon expanded significantly and is now one of the major activities of White Cross.
 Currently, White Cross partners with the Cameroon Baptist Convention (CBC) in Cameroon.
-As of 2016, the Health Services arm of the CBC is operating 6 mission hospitals and almost 80 health centers and rural clinics.
-In the past couple of years, more than a million patients have been served annually.
+In 2023, CBC Health Services is operating 15 hospitals, 24 integrated health centers and 53 rural health centers.
+More than a million patients have been served annually.
+In 2022, they cared for more than 1.3 million patients.

 In 2010, White Cross split into White Cross USA and White Cross Canada.
 White Cross USA was integrated into The Quest Church in Royse City, Texas, until 2020, when it transitioned to a ministry of Century Baptist Church in Bismarck, North Dakota.
-White Cross Canada is based at Taylor College and Seminary in Edmonton as part of the ministry of the E P Wahl Centre.
+White Cross Canada is based at Taylor College and Seminary campus in Edmonton, and operation has been moved to Alberta Baptist Association since 2021.